 The abdomen is notoriously difficult to slim and tone, especially when pregnancy, bariatric surgery, gravity and aging complicate weight loss efforts.
 If spare belly fat and loose skin make you self-conscious, consider tummy tuck surgery with experienced plastic surgeon Dr. Tripti Burt.
 Tummy tuck, also known as abdominoplasty, flattens and firms the abdomen for a more beautiful body contour.

 Are You a Candidate for Tummy Tuck?

-Most tummy tuck candidates are women with pregnancy-related changes in their abdomen, or individuals that have leftover loose skin after massive weight loss.
+Most of our tummy tuck candidates are women from the Naperville or Hinsdale area with pregnancy-related changes in their abdomen, or individuals that have leftover loose skin after massive weight loss.
 Others may struggle with the effects of aging and gravity.

 If you relate to any of those scenarios, you might benefit from tummy tuck.
 In order to qualify for surgery, you should be in good health, not smoke and not have any chronic medical conditions that could impair your healing or raise the surgical risks.
 You should not plan to gain weight or become pregnant in the future.
 To determine whether you are a suitable candidate for tummy tuck, please schedule a consultation with Dr. Burt today.